wlonk/arcadia/arcadia.md

 drive the action from the NPCs' point of view.
 Remember to think about and communicate what will happen if the PCs don't act.

+NPCs also get starting social role tokens (from 3 to 5) based on their rank, and a suit (randomly drawn, or based on their personality).

 In a conflict, an emotional outburst puts a PC's reputation at risk.
 If they never make an outburst, they stand a real chance of not getting what they want.
 So, outbursts are saying "this is worth the risk".
 And if it never is worth the